 Cenote City, by Monique Quintana.
 Clash Books, March 2019.
 156 pages. $13.95, paper.

-Monique Quintana’s debut novel Cenote City drowns the reader in a surreal world of magic, folklore, and modern-day characters with their own tales to tell.
-The men and women in this collection all have their own battles to fight, and Quintana’s craft of spinning ancient ritual mixed with the present-day creates a vulnerable, fantastic tragedy that far surpasses any fairy tale any reader will ever encounter.
+Monique Quintana’s debut novel Cenote City drowns us in a surreal world of magic, folklore, and modern-day characters with their own tales to tell.
+The men and women in this collection all have their own battles to fight, and Quintana’s craft of spinning ancient ritual mixed with the present-day creates a vulnerable, fantastic tragedy that far surpasses any fairy tale any of us will ever encounter.

 Lune Lopez is hired to run Storylandia, a place within the town’s local park where parents take their children to learn about fantastical things (before they stop believing).
 Lune’s mother, Marcrina, delivers dead babies at the local hospital, and at the pregnant women’s homes, performs rituals for the dead.
 Marcrina lives in the cenote, a natural pit or sinkhole, because of the tears she can’t stop crying.
 Although this story has many central characters, all connected within the town, the root of this book revolves around Marcrina and her daughter Lune.
 This book speaks of a generation of women and their sorrows, handed down from mother to daughter within a sinking house that Lune is desperate to rescue her mother from:

 All the families came to the cenote until one day they begun to lose their faith in old ways and then the cenote was just a waterhole with no purpose.
 The trees began to sway as my father told me these stories, and I reached up and grabbed a branch and pulled it to the earth like it was a quill pen and gently wrote my name in the dirt.